Current State of Treatment

 In the U.S., there exist only five approved treatments for AD: tacrine, donepezil, rivastigmine, galantamine and memantine.
 None of these drugs elicit more than unsustained symptomatic improvement, with little or no effect on disease progression.
 There has been no new drug for AD approved since 2003.

 The Drug Discovery Lab (DDL) approach is based on the hypothesis that AD results from an imbalance in an extensive array of networks.
-Therefore, rather than focusing on identifying a single new drug, we are developing a more comprehensive Systems Therapeutic Approach that includes both pharmacological and nonpharmacological components to address the various known — and we hope soon to be revealed — network imbalances in AD.
+Therefore, we are developing Systems Therapeutic Approaches based on known and new targets that can lead to disease modifying therapies for AD.

 Alzheimer's disease (AD) is an irreversible, progressive brain disorder that slowly destroys memory and thinking skills and, eventually, the ability to carry out the simplest tasks.
 While most people with Alzheimer's are older than 75, many patients are younger.
 Alzheimer's disease is the most common cause of dementia among older adults.